-If the combustible sensor is calibrated to methane (CH4), use Table 4 to determine the response of other combustible gases.
-This table is based on Eagles in full response mode (methane elimination switch set to CH4) calibrated to methane.
+If the combustible gas sensor is calibrated to methane (CH4), use Table 4 to determine the concentration of combustible gases other than methane.
+This table is based on Eagles in full response mode (methane elimination switch set to CH4) and calibrated to methane.
 Multiply the display reading by the factor in the appropriate column in the table.
-For example, if you are detecting hexane and the display reads 10% LEL, the actual hexane reading is 10% x 2.14 = 21% LEL hexane.
+For example, if you are using the Eagle to detect hexane and the display reads 10% LEL, the actual hexane reading is 10% x 3.00 = 30% LEL hexane.

 WARNING: The Eagle's alarms are initiated by the DISPLAY reading not the FACTORED reading.
-If you are monitoring for hexane as in the example above and the low alarm is set for 10% LEL, the Eagle will initiate a low alarm at 21% LEL hexane (display reading of 10% LEL).
+If you are monitoring for hexane as in the example above and the low alarm is set for 10% LEL, the Eagle will initiate a low alarm at 30% LEL hexane (display reading of 10% LEL).

-To determine the concentration of other combustible gases with the Eagle in methane elimination mode, see Table 7 on page 58.
+To determine the concentration of other combustible gases with the Eagle in methane elimination mode, see Table 7 on page 59.